mrd0x/secblog/src/pages/phishing-o365-spoofed-cloud-attachments/index.md

 # Introduction

-In this article we'll explore how we can abuse the cloud attachment feature on O365 Outlook to make executables (or any other file types) appear as harmless attachments.
+In this article we'll explore how we can abuse the cloud attachment feature on O365 to make executables (or any other file types) appear as harmless attachments.

 # File Attachment Methods

-O365 Outlook allows you to upload attachments in one of two ways:
+O365 allows you to upload attachments in one of two ways:

 * Direct Attachment - The traditional way of uploading files.
 Severly restricts permitted file types.
 * Cloud Attachment - Attach a file available on the cloud.
 File type are not restricted.